The Distance Education Committee is an official subcommittee of the Curriculum Committee.

 - Desktop webinars

 - Online courses (including self-paced or instructor-led options)

 - Online Teaching Certification Program.

-The Learning to Teach Online project was developed by COFO Online, an academic unit at the Colelge of Fine Arts, the University of new South Wales, Sydney Australia.
-The more than 50 video and pdf-based lessons focus on specific topics related to online traching strategies from many different disciplines and provide tips and strategies for both novice and experience online teachers.
+The Learning to Teach Online project was developed by COFO Online, an academic unit at the College of Fine Arts, the University of New South Wales, Sydney Australia.
+The more than 50 video and pdf-based lessons focus on specific topics related to online teaching strategies from many different disciplines and provide tips and strategies for both novice and experienced online teachers.
 They're free through ITunes.

 There are several captioning options available to faculty teaching online:

 - Please see the general captioning information and captioning request forms

 - There is currently a Distance Education Captioning and Transcription Grant (DECT).
 This grant is for captioning materials for online or hybrid classes, or materials for digital learning repositories.
 Please contact Ann Burdett at firstname.lastname@example.org to see if your materials qualify.

 - If you are teaching online or hybrid courses and have materials that are less then 12 minutes in length and require a quick turnaround time, please contact Heather McCarty at email@example.com for information about a pilot program with rev.com.